 The goal of distributed brand management isn’t to exert maximum control.
 It’s to power your local outlets to make the right decisions about campaigns, content, brand identity and everything else they need to drive sales for their business.
 In general, this requires brand managers to make their local marketers feel as if they’re involved without overwhelming them.
 With technologies and feedback structures that empower local outlets to make the right decisions, and apply their local branding with confidence, you can avoid many of the most common distributed marketing mistakes.

-As a local marketing automation (LMA) tool with strong templating and digital asset management (DAM) capabilities, CampaignDrive is built to help brand managers and local marketers avoid miscommunication and asset distribution issues.
+As a distributed marketing platform with strong templating and digital asset management (DAM) capabilities, CampaignDrive is built to help brand managers and local marketers avoid miscommunication and asset distribution issues.
 With print, digital, and email templating tools that allow brand management teams to lock and unlock asset fields, you can ensure that your local affiliates have exactly the right amount of editing power.

 CampaignDrive functionality is an important example of how technology can support the needs of both local marketers and brand management teams while enabling both groups to achieve their goals.
 Designed for even the toughest multi-location marketing challenges, CampaignDrive enables local marketers to succeed while giving brand managers optimal control.